24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 H sign for Hotel in Puebla

 Puebla has something that I’ve never seen in other cities in Mexico.
-All hotels have a large letter H hanging outside of them, so when you’re walking down the street, you can easily spot a hotel.
+All hotels have a large letter H hanging outside of them, so you can easily spot a hotel when you’re walking down the street.

 Expect to pay at least MXN$80 for a taxi from the CAPU Bus Station to the Central Historic District.

-Here is a list of hotels at various price points that I have compiled.
+I have compiled a list of hotels at various price points.
 All are located in the safe historic center and they either have a lot of character and/or are very affordable.

 Budget to Medium-Priced Accommodations